Connecticut Chapter International Association Of Arson Investigators

 How does Connecticut Chapter International Association Of Arson Investigators spend its money?

 Connecticut Chapter International Association Of Arson Investigators directs 30% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 30%.
+This falls below the 65% benchmark.

 Are donations to Connecticut Chapter International Association Of Arson Investigators tax-deductible?